- There are about 3,000 orb weaver spider species around the world and while they have mild venom, they are not poisonous to humans.

-There are approximately 3,000 orb-weaver spider species across the globe, but none of them pose any threat or harm to humans.
-Orb weavers are also not known to be aggressive spiders and would instead run away than fight.
+There are approximately 3,000 orb weaver spider species across the globe, but none of them pose any threat or harm to humans.
+Orb weavers are also not known to be aggressive spiders and would rather run away than fight.
 However, when highly provoked, they can bite.
 Orb weaver bites are nothing to worry about, though.
-Although venomous, orb weaver spider bites will only feel like a mild bee sting and will only cause some symptoms if the bitten person is allergic to their venom.
+Although venomous, orb weaver spider bites will feel like only a mild bee sting and will only cause some symptoms if the bitten person is allergic to their venom.

 Do Orb Weaver Spiders Bite?

 Orb weaver spiders are often reluctant to bite.
 They are not aggressive arachnids and would instead run away and hide than fight back against threats or predators.
 However, when cornered, they can resort to biting.
 Orb weavers possess venom, but there is nothing to worry about their bite.
 While they can inject venom to your skin, it isn’t potent enough to cause severe symptoms and complications.
 The most common results of an orb-weaver’s bite are immediate pain, itchy welts, numbness, and mild swelling.
 However, for people allergic to its venom, orb-weaver spider bites can trigger allergic reactions such as nausea and dizziness.